zhasmin-roumieh/CONSENT-TO-THE-CITY/README.md

 - **Temporal claims** — time-specific governance events (floods, festivals, curfews, ghost hours)

 A live bar chart shows the percentage split between human, non-human, historical, algorithmic, and temporal ownership.
 You can also drag a **year slider** from 1700 to 2150 to see how the governance of the space shifts across time.

+The terms also appear as floating panels in the 3D.

 **8. Inscribe your terms**
 At the bottom of the panel, you can write your own clause and add it to the space's governance layer.
 It is visible to every other visitor for exactly five minutes.
 The app will tell you why it can't last longer.
 The reasons are bureaucratic, absurd, and correct.